planetserver/webclient-neo/README.md

 ### Requirements
 - Nginx Web Server [(Official Page)](http://nginx.org/) .
 On CentOS 7, it might be handy to install nginx from source.
 - Node.JS + Node Package Manager [(Download here)](http://nodejs.org/)
-- Other requirements as described in the document on Teamwork
+- Other requirements as described in the [(installation guide)](https://github.com/planetserver/webclient-neo/blob/master/InstallationGuide.md).

 ### Steps
 1. Setup server system as described in the document provided on Teamwork